SavannahWithAnH/CitiBikeAnalysis/README.md

-# Automaker Stock Data
+# Automaker Stock Data Analysis & Visualization

-# Topic
-- Automanufacturer stock price changes following the IPO of Tesla (2010-2022)
+**Topic:** Analysis of Auto manufacturer's stock price changes following the IPO of Tesla (2010-2022)

+## Project Proposal
-### Please see our proposal [here](https://github.com/SavannahWithAnH/TopAutomakersStock_Visualizations/blob/main/Group%204%20Proposal.docx) and select 'View raw'.
+For a detailed project proposal, please click [here](https://github.com/SavannahWithAnH/TopAutomakersStock_Visualizations/blob/main/Group%204%20Proposal.docx) and select 'View raw'.

 # Contributors & Responsibilities
 - Alex Kopp - Python/Flask App
 - Andrew Skorupa - SQL/Entity Relational Diagram
 - Savannah Porter - Data Conversions/Javascript/Bar & Line Charts
-- Mohamed Abou elkhier - HTML/CSS/Map
+- Mohamed Abou elkhier - HTML/CSS/Map/JavaScript

+## Datasets
-## Click [here](https://www.kaggle.com/datasets/prasertk/top-48-automakers-daily-stock-prices-20102022) to view one of our datasets at it's source!
+Click [here](https://www.kaggle.com/datasets/prasertk/top-48-automakers-daily-stock-prices-20102022) to view one of our primary datasets!

-# Deliverables
+## Project Deliverables
+Our project will provide answers to the following questions:
-- What companies have gained the most market capitalization?
+- Which companies have gained the most market capitalization post the IPO of Tesla?
-- What companies have lost the most market capitalization?
+- Which companies have lost the most market capitalization post the IPO of Tesla?
-- Where are companies located?
+- Where are these companies located globally?

 # Data collection, cleaning, analysis, and visualization tools
-- SQL to query creating tables, joining the data, and creating presentable output.
+- SQL for database and table setup, data validation, exploration, and analysis. we divided to 3 parts
     - PART 1: Datebase and table setup
     - PART 2: Data validation and exploration
     - PART 3: Data Analysis: